-Phil Jackson won 11 NBA Championships as a coach—6 with the Chicago Bulls and 5 with the LA Lakers.
-He’s the most winningest, successful coach in the history of professional sports the world over.
+Phil Jackson won 11 NBA Championship rings as a coach—6 with the Chicago Bulls and 5 with the LA Lakers.
+He’s the most winningest, successful coach not only in NBA history, but in the history of professional sports the world over.

-A maestro of managing egos, Jackson got people like Kobe Bryant, Shaq, Michael Jordan and other alpha maniacs to subordinate their talents to the goal of a better team.
+A maestro of managing egos, Jackson got people like Kobe Bryant, Shaq, Scottie Pippen, Michael Jordan and other alpha maniacs to subordinate their talents to the goal of a better team.

 His Zen leadership style was wildly successful on the court.
 It provides no shortage of food for thought when it comes to work and real life too.

 Leading by Zen: the no-ego team

 If you’re someone who makes a living in tech, in one way or another, you may well have some, ahem, triggering memories of gym coaches.